internet-equity/nm-exp-active-netrics/src/netrics/unittests/README.md

 > **Note**:
 > Before running tests there might be a need to change
-> the permissions of the nm-exp-active-netrics/ folder
+> the permissions of the nm-exp-active-netrics/src/netrics/unittests/ folder
-> to 777 if not already set so that tests can read write results.
+> to 777 if not already set so that tests can read/write results.
 > sudo chmod -R 777 nm-exp-active-netrics/src/netrics/unittests/